holyshared/Exhibition/README.md

 A description necessary to use Exhibition is as follows.

-HTML to use Exhibition is described in the beginning.
-HTML is as follows.
+The mark putting of HTML becomes as follows.

 	#HTML
 	<div id="container">